ebukaracer/EzSaver/README.md

 **Q8.
 What if I forget to save after making modifications?**
 > If automatic saving is enabled (which it is by default), **EzSaverManager.cs** will handle this for you.
 Note that automatic saving and on-the-go saving only work if you initialized from a file source.
 If initialized from a string literal, you'll need to manually define save trigger points.

+## How to Restore Lost/Overwritten Save Data
+First ensure `Retain Backup File` was toggled-on in the **Config Asset**, then:
+- Locate the backup file:
+    - Find the backup file (e.g., `data-backup0.json`) in the default save location.
+- Recover the original save:
+    - Open the backup file.
+    - Copy its contents and paste them into your original save file (e.g., overwrite e.g., `data.json` with the contents of `data-backup0.json`).
+- Restore the original credentials:
+    - Open the **Config Asset** tool.
+    - Choose **Restore Credentials File**.
+    - From the file menu, select the credentials file that was originally used with your `data.json` save-file (prior to generating the new ones).
+- Apply changes:
+    - After restoring the correct credentials for the save-data, the system will recognize and resume from the original saved state.

 ## [Contributing](https://ebukaracer.github.io/ebukaracer/md/CONTRIBUTING.html)
 Contributions are welcome!
 Please open an issue or submit a pull request.